Kyushu Shinkansen: 2016 Kumamoto earthquakes

 On the evening of 14 April 2016, the entire length of the Kagoshima Route was shut down after the first of two powerful earthquakes struck Kumamoto prefecture.
 There was extensive damage along the route, including cracks in elevated support structures at 25 locations and collapsed sound insulation walls in nearly 80 locations.

 An 800 series train was derailed near Kumamoto Station after the first tremor, while the train was deadheading.
 On 18 April, JR Kyushu began attempts to return the derailed train to the tracks.

 On 27 April 2016, the line reopened with reduced speed and service frequency.

 2021 attempted arson

 On the morning of 8 November 2021, a 69-year old man from Fukuoka attempted to set a Sakura Shinkansen service on fire.
 The train, Sakura #401, was travelling between Kumamoto and Shin-Yatsuhiro stations at the time of the attempted arson.
 No casualties were reported.
 According to the perpetrator, the motive of the incident was to replicate the October 2021 Tokyo attack.

+2026 Kumamoto earthquake

+On the afternoon of 28 July 2026, the entirety of the Kyushu Shinkansen was closed after a magnitude 6.8 earthquake struck Kumamoto Prefecture in the areas of Hikawa and Uki, through which the shinkansen route runs.
+In an update on 31 July, JR Kyushu announced that damage was reported at over 200 locations on the section between Kumamoto and Kagoshima-Chuo, including railway track and noise barriers, and that reopening the line south of Kumamoto during the month of August would be difficult.

+Limited service resumed between Hakata and Chikugo-Funagoya on the evening of 29 July.
+The section between Chikugo-Funagoya and Kumamoto reopened on 31 July, with a full timetable of services as far south as Kumamoto restored soon thereafter.
+The section between Shin-Minamata and Kagoshima-Chuo reopened on 7 August 2026 with limited service.
+The section between Kumamoto and Shin-Minamata reopened on 18 September, with around 90 percent of service restored and trains operating at reduced speeds in the vicinity of Shin-Yatsushiro station.